-Beyond the flexibility of the framework, Theorems \ref{th:characterisation} and \ref{th:characterisation_2} shows that the population distribution of ex ante returns and WTP can be retrieved with just two elicitation rounds.
-With discrete choice data, the mixed logit model of \cite{mcfadden2000} imposes parametric assumptions on the distribution of WTP to recover the parameters of these distributions with only one elicitation.
+Beyond the flexibility of the framework, Theorems \ref{th:characterisation} and \ref{th:characterisation_2} show that the population distribution of ex ante returns and WTP can be retrieved with just two elicitation rounds.
+With discrete choice data, the mixed logit model of \cite{mcfadden2000} imposes strong parametric assumptions on the distribution of WTP to recover the parameters of these distributions with only one elicitation.
 For example, $\delta_i$ in equation (\ref{eq:param_S}) would be normally distributed.
 With probabilistic stated choices, \cite{blass2010} shows that with parametric assumptions on the resolvable uncertainty only, the median WTP can be recovered by a median regression (Least Absolute Deviation, LAD).
 The innovation of \cite{wiswall2018} is to note that because stated choices can be elicited several times, one can estimate individual-specific LAD on the panel dimension.
-This allows estimating $\delta_i$ for each individual and, thus, recovers the entire distribution.
+This allows estimating $\delta_i$ for each individual and thus recovers the entire distribution.
 However, this requires that the panel dimension is greater than the number of attributes considered.
-Instead of estimating separate regressions for each individual, we note that one can retrieve the distribution of the ex ante returns $S$ by quantile regressions at all quantiles, not just at the median.
-Recovering the WTP from this distribution is just a matter of algebra explained in the proofs of Theorems \ref{th:characterisation} and \ref{th:characterisation_2}.
-Therefore, it is not necessary to elicit very many scenarios for the same individual, as long as the scenarios are randomly assigned.
-It is not necessary to impose parametric assumptions.
+Instead of estimating separate regressions for each individual, we note that the distribution of ex ante returns $S$ can be recovered by quantile regressions performed at different quantiles, not just at the median.
+Theorems \ref{th:characterisation} and \ref{th:characterisation_2} explain how to recover the WTP.
+Therefore, for the purpose of identification, it is not necessary to generate very many scenarios for the same individual, as long as the scenarios are randomly assigned.
+Identification does not rely on parametric assumptions.

 Note that if measurement error is a concern, for example due to inattention, misunderstanding the survey instrument, and/or lack of effort, repeated elicitation can help controlling for the effect of measurement error.
 In this case, it is possible to apply results like \cite{evdokimov2010} to perform nonparametric quantile regressions/distribution regressions with measurement error.
-This would require only two rounds of elicitation.\footnote{In previously circulated versions of the paper, \cite{meango2023}, we detail how to use the said result.}
+This would require only two rounds of elicitation.